NYLawal/Myself/README.md

 Loves Designing
 Loves coding and debugging
 Married with children
-A software engineer in the making!
+A software engineer in the making, see you there!